LandiMi2/LandiMi2/README.md

 **Genomics | Epigenetics | Bioinformatics**

 Hi there 👋 I'm a bioinformatics researcher with a strong background in genomics and epigenetics.
-I completed my PhD in Bioinformatics at the Swedish University of Agricultural Sciences (SLU), where my research focused on identifying epigenetic variations that influence virus resistance in cassava.
+I completed my PhD in Bioinformatics at the Swedish University of Agricultural Sciences (SLU), where my research focused on identifying epigenetic variations that influence viral resistance in cassava.

 #### 🔬 Research Interests: